JMLegere/Pathfinder-2E-SRD-Markdown/Adventure/Factions/Order of the Nail.md

 ## Magnimar

 Impressed by their efficiency and devotion to law, the [[Justice Court]] of [[Magnimar]] invited a detachment of Order of the Nail Hellknights to their city.
 The commanders in [[Citadel Vraid]] eagerly took them up on the offer to bring their brand of order to a place notorious for its lack of strong laws.
 The unit is garrisoned in the [[Bastion of the Nail]] in the [[Naos District]] under the command of Paralictor [[Darean Halst]].
 Even though their numbers are few, they are fiendishly devoted to their charge.
-The Hellknights often take protection contracts more dangerous than any other mercenary company would dare.[6](https://pathfinderwiki.com/wiki/Order_of_the_Nail#cite_note-6)[7](https://pathfinderwiki.com/wiki/Order_of_the_Nail#cite_note-7) When not working on a particular contract, the members of this unit patrol the city looking for trouble, especially in the distant [Ordellia district](https://pathfinderwiki.com/wiki/Ordellia "Ordellia"), where even the town guard does not often venture.[8](https://pathfinderwiki.com/wiki/Order_of_the_Nail#cite_note-8) Amongst the locals, the Order of the Nail Hellknights are colloquially known as **Nail-Knights**
+The Hellknights often take protection contracts more dangerous than any other mercenary company would dare.[6](https://pathfinderwiki.com/wiki/Order_of_the_Nail#cite_note-6)[7](https://pathfinderwiki.com/wiki/Order_of_the_Nail#cite_note-7) When not working on a particular contract, the members of this unit patrol the city looking for trouble, especially in the distant [Ordellia district](https://pathfinderwiki.com/wiki/Ordellia "Ordellia"), where even the town guard does not often venture.
+Amongst the Magnimarians, the Order of the Nail Hellknights are colloquially known as **The Nine of [[Magnimar]]**.